luciotato/LiteScript/devel/source/v0.7/Producer_js.lite.md

       method getNodeJSRequireFileRef()

-node.js require() require "./" to denote a local module to load. it does like bash does for executable files.
+node.js require() require "./" to denote a local module to load. it does as bash does for executable files.
 A name  without ./ means "look in $PATH". this is not the most intuitive choice.

-        if .importedModule.fileInfo.importInfo.globalImport
+        if '.interface.' in .importedModule.fileInfo.filename or .importedModule.fileInfo.isCore
             return .name // for node, no './' means "look in node_modules, and up, then global paths"

         var thisModule = .getParent(Grammar.Module)